 Students receive training in oral history techniques and ethics, before going into the wider community and collecting interviews on a theme that changes from year to year.

-SURE offers students funded research scholarships of up to £1,080 to work together with an academic and/or collaboratively in a research group on a dedicated 'real life' research project.
+SURE offers students funded research scholarships of over £1,000 to work together with a member of academic staff and/or collaboratively in a research group on a dedicated 'real life' research project.
 The projects usually take place in the first six weeks of summer before your final year of study.